biolab/orange-web2/public/blog/2022-04-edu-webinar/2022-04-26-edu-webinar.md

 ---
-author = "Blaž Zupan"
+author: "Blaž Zupan"
-date = "2022-04-26"
+date: "2022-04-26"
-draft = false
+draft: false
-title = "Orange Webinar for Educators #1: Where to Start?" type = "blog" thumbImage = "/blog_img/2022/2022-04-26-hands-on-workshop.png"
+title: "Orange Webinar for Educators #1: Where to Start?"
+type: "blog"
+thumbImage: "/blog_img/2022/2022-04-26-hands-on-workshop.png"
-frontPageImage = "/blog_img/2022/2022-04-26-hands-on-workshop.png"
+frontPageImage: "/blog_img/2022/2022-04-26-hands-on-workshop.png"
-blog = ["orange", "workshop"]
+blog: ["orange", "workshop"]
-shortExcerpt = "We are announcing a forthcoming webinar for educators and trainers." longExcerpt = "" x2images = false  # true if using retina screenshots, else false
+shortExcerpt: "We are announcing a forthcoming webinar for educators and trainers."
+longExcerpt: ""
+x2images: false  # true if using retina screenshots, else false
 ---

 **On Thursday, May 26, 2022, at 16:00 CET, we will organize a webinar for educators who either use or are interested in using [Orange Data Mining](http://orangedatamining.com) in data science training.**